Feeling a twinge partway through your cycle? It could be ovulation pain.

 If it’s such a common condition for us women to go through, you’d think that there would be a clear-cut reason why ovulation pain is a thing.

-But even after decades of research, the exact cause of cramps during ovulation is still under the microscope.
+But even after decades of research, the exact cause of pain during ovulation is still under the microscope.

 The most likely causes of feeling pain during ovulation are: